Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Results

 In Figure \ref{fig: daynightallmodels}, we compare spectra from our 3 different models at three orbital phases: 0 (where the observer only sees the nightside of the planet), 0.25 (first quadrature, where part of dayside and part of the nightside is in view), and 0.50 (where the viewer sees only the dayside of the planet).
 Due to the higher temperature of the dayside, the spectra corresponding to a phase of 0.50 have a much higher continuum flux than the nightside spectra.
 The continuum flux level for each model is set by the disk-integrated photospheric brightness temperature at each phase.
 We can see the largest day--night temperature difference in the 3~G model, followed by the uniform model, and the 0~G model, consistent with the simulated orbital phase curves from these models \citep[][]{Beltz2022}.
 Similarly, the 0~G model has a higher continuum flux at an orbital phase of 0.25, compared to the dragged models, since it more efficiently advects hot gas from the dayside toward the eastern terminator, which is the region in view at this phase.

-In Figure \ref{fig: 3Gallphases}, we show spectra from our 3~G model at a variety of phases, both with and without the Doppler effects from winds and rotation.
-The spectra show an obvious switch between absorption features and emission features as different parts of the planet come into view.
+In Figure \ref{fig: 3Gallphases}, we show spectra from our 3~G model at a variety of phases, both with and without the Doppler effects from winds and rotation. \footnote{Throughout this work we show the summed component of winds and rotation.
+For this planet, the rotational velocity at the equator is $\sim 5.2$ km $s^{-1}$, which is slightly below the maximum speed of the equatorial jet from the 0~G model \citep[see Figure 4 in][]{Beltz2022}.
+Previous work \citep{Zhang2017,Beltz2021a} has studied the relative contributions of winds and rotation in high resolution emission spectra and found that the resulting broadening is more nuanced than just a sum of these velocities and is inherently 3D.
+Since they have comparable contributions to the line-of-sight velocities, it is important to include both.} The spectra show an obvious switch between absorption features and emission features as different parts of the planet come into view.
 While the spectral lines begin in absorption when the nightside of the planet faces us, (at a phase of 0) by a phase of 0.375, enough of the dayside has come into view that the feature switches to emission, as there are temperature inversions found throughout the dayside in our model.
 Eventually, the features switch back to absorption at a phase of 0.875, as the enough of the nightside comes back into view.
 Another interesting feature occurs at a phases of 0.25 and 0.75 where both absorption and emission features are present.
 Additionally, the emission features are blueshifted and the absorption features are redshifted at the orbital phase of 0.25, with the opposite direction in the shifts at 0.75.
-We can understand this behavior by looking at Figure \ref{fig:ortho projections } and animated Figure \ref{fig:gif}, which highlights the spectra and corresponding temperature map at each phase.
-When looking at the line of sight velocities at a phase of 0.25 for example, we see both redshifted and blueshifted components near the limbs which results in the emission features possessing a different net shift than the absorption features coming from the opposite limb.
-Note that in the spectra calculated without Doppler shifts, the absorption and emission features almost balance out, resulting in largely featureless spectra.
-By taking Doppler shifts into account, we do not lose the spectral line information.